brunoreis/one-stack/README.md

 Setting other variables:

+server:
 * MAIL_API: SendGrid API key.
 Needed to send email to users.
 Go to [https://sendgrid.com/] and create an account to receive a key.

+client:
+* REACT_APP_CLOUDINARY_NAME: Cloudinary account name.
+Needed to upload, format and read images such as user profile picture.
+For more information see [https://cloudinary.com/].
+* REACT_APP_CLOUDINARY_PRESET: Cloudinary upload preset.
+Needed to upload images to cloudinary.
+Defaults to 'onestack-dev'.
+Note that if you use the default you still need to create the equivalent upload preset in cloudinary.
+* REACT_APP_CLOUDINARY_FOLDER: Folder where to save images.
+No need to change this unless you want to.

 ### Quick start